plhosk/interest/README.md

 ---

+### Motivation
+- This project is part of an effort to teach myself how to develop full stack web apps.
+Rather than use create-react-app or another boilerplate, I wanted to learn as much as possible by building from the ground up over several iterations, while making use of some of the latest Javascript technologies.
+I've attempted to make the code as correct, well-structured and readable as possible, following best practices as I learn them.

 ### Technical Overview
 This is a full-stack web app, consisting of a Node/Express API server and a React front end.